DistriNet/BugHog/README.md

 docker compose up -d core nginx
 ```

+> [!WARNING]
-> :warning: If you use `sudo` with this command, the `PWD` environment variable won't be passed to the BugHog containers, which is necessary for dynamically starting worker containers.
+> If you use `sudo` with this command, the `PWD` environment variable won't be passed to the BugHog containers, which is necessary for dynamically starting worker containers.
 > To avoid this, explicitly pass on this variable: `sudo PWD=$PWD docker compose -d up ...`.

 Open your web browser and navigate to [http://localhost:5000](http://localhost) to access the graphical interface.